thisisevilevil/evilevil365/_drafts/2024-05-22-TheEvolution-ARM-Devices.md

 1. ARM-native apps deploys to C:\Program Files (Arm)
 2. 32-bit ARM apps will leave reg keys under HKLM:\SOFTWARE\WowAA32Node
 3. Ensure the 32-bit requirement is selected for your Win32 apps as the IME emulates 32-bit on ARM-based devices
 4. Deploy ARM-native apps to your ARM devices where possible, for best performance!
-Look for "ARM64" instead of "64-bit" when downloading your apps.
+Look for "ARM64" or "Aarch64" instead of "64-bit" when downloading your apps.
 (I suspect the list of vendors starting to support ARM-native will be steadily growing during the next few years)
 5. Intune win32 apps still doesn't officially natively support ARM64, but if we poke around using MS Graph, we can observe it's been added a while ago already ([Source](https://learn.microsoft.com/en-us/graph/api/resources/intune-apps-windowsarchitecture?view=graph-rest-beta)) but not visible if you use the Intune portal.

 * In the meantime, for Win32 apps, you can write your own custom PowerShell Requirement script to make sure it only targets ARM64 devices

 Based on all of the above, also think about File-based detection rules, any scripts/tools you are using that are referencing C:\Program Files etc.

 * Example: Some scripts will have some logic based on the %PROCESSOR_ARCHITECTURE% variable.
 If this returns "AMD64" we know we are running in 64-bit mode, else we assume x86 (32-bit).
-That logic will likely break your script on an ARM-device as the %PROCESSOR_ARCHITECTURE% variable will return "ARM64" on newew ARM-based devices.
+That logic will likely break your script on an ARM-device as the %PROCESSOR_ARCHITECTURE% variable will return "ARM64" on ARM-based devices.

 ### Other notable mentions

 * **Drivers**: Your hardware vendors needs to have driver support for ARM64.
 Think Printers, Webcams, Headsets anything that needs a driver!
 The same goes for Antivirus solutions and VPN Products
 * **Some games will not work**: Specifically if the game utilizes an anticheat functionality, those usually deploy drivers in the operating system.
 If that hasn't been made to support ARM, your game will most likely not work on an ARM device.
-* **If you are not Using Microsoft Defender/MDE**: Ensure your Antivirus vendor supports ARM!
+* **Antivirus**: Ensure your Antivirus vendor supports ARM!
 If not, it's a good time to migrate to Defender already :)
 * **App-vendor support**: Microsoft is encouraging all app vendors to add support for ARM64.
 Vendors that already [support ARM32 should migrate to ARM64 ASAP](https://learn.microsoft.com/en-us/windows/arm/arm32-to-arm64) - Note if the app vendors doesn't migrate in time, it will still run on Windows.
 It will just revert to running emulated rather than ARM-native, where the app might suffer a performance impact as a result.

 All of the above should be essential information for IT Admins to prepare themselves for ARM devices.
 Some of you probably have a lot of automation and scripts built to specifically reference C:\Program Files.
 Some of you will probably also be deploying ARM-based device enrolled to Intune very soon.